Demon Possession and Believers

 Every believer faces attack by evil spiritual forces.
 Each believer must put on the armor of God to stand firm against the schemes of the devil.
 Believers do not struggle against flesh and blood, but against powers, against world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.

-Although the evil one cannot touch the new creature, he and his allies in evil can greatly influence the believer, with evil schemes designed to tempt believers and with fiery arrows designed to pierce the believer (Ephesians 6:16, Page 1834).
-Spiritual warfare requires the believer to be strong in the Lord and in the strength of His might (Ephesians 6:10, Page 1834).
+Although the evil one cannot touch the new creature, he and his allies in evil can greatly influence the believer, with evil schemes designed to tempt believers and with fiery arrows designed to pierce the believer (Ephesians 6:16).
+Spiritual warfare requires the believer to be strong in the Lord and in the strength of His might (Ephesians 6:10).
 The devil and demons can never overpower believers with temptations, as we have seen above.
 In fact, believers can cause the devil to flee from us.

 We know that the devil prowls around like a roaring lion, seeking someone to devour.
 Although no evidence in the New Testament conclusively proves that a believer may be possessed by a demon, it does indicate that the devil may devour a believer.
 By staying alert and sober, the believer can resist the devil.
 Satan cannot devour the sober and alert believer.
 In fact, every believer can and must resist the devil.